INL/BlackLab/doc/technical/index-formats/integrated.md

 This file will have an extension of `.blri.fields`.

+### docs - where to find information about each document

+- For each relations field:
+  * For each document:
+    - offset in the relations file (long)
+    - number of relations (int)

+This file will have an extension of `.blri.docs`.

+### relations - Information per unique relation id.

+- For each relations field:
+  * For each document:
+    - For each relation id (first one is relation id 0):
+      * offset in attrset file (long)

+This file will have an extension of `.blri.relations`.

-### attrset - Information per unique attribute value.
+### attrsets - Information per unique attribute value.

 - For each unique attribute set:
-  - number of attributes in set (int)
+  * number of attributes in set (int)
-  - For each attribute in this set:
+  * For each attribute in this set:
     - attribute name id (int)
     - attribute value offset (long)

+This file will have an extension of `.blri.attrsets`.

-### attrname - Attribute names
+### attrnames - Attribute names

 This file will be read into memory when the index is opened, so it's quick to look up attribute names by index.

 - For each unique attribute name (id 0 is the first attribute):
-  - name (string)
+  * name (string)

+This file will have an extension of `.blri.attrnames`.

 ### attrvalues - Attribute values

 - For each unique attribute value:
-  - value (string)
+  * value (string)

+This file will have an extension of `.blri.attrvalues`.

 ### tmprelations - Attribute set offset per term (temporary)

 This is a temporary file.
 It is eventually replaced by the relations file.

-* For each term:
+- For each term:
-    - For each doc term occurs in:
+  * For each doc term occurs in:
-        * Number of occurrences (int)
+    - Number of occurrences (int)
-        - For each occurrence:
+    * For each occurrence:
-            * Unique relation id (int)
+      - Unique relation id (int)

-### docs - where to find information about each document

-- For each document:
-    - For each annotated field:
-        * field id (based on order in the fields file) (byte)
-        * offset in the relations file (long)

-### relations - Information per unique relation id.

-For each document+field:
-- number of relations (int)
-- For each relation id (first one is relation id 0):
-    - offset in attrset file (long)
+This file will have an extension of `.blri.relations.tmp`.

 ## Content store